gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 It is up to applications to define how N_S is computed in further alternative settings.

+{{ssec-security-considerations-reusage-nonces}} provides security considerations on the reusage of the N_S challenge.

 ## Processing the Joining Request {#ssec-join-req-processing}

 The Group Manager processes the Joining Request as defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}.
 Additionally, the following applies.